-$$\mu_1 = 1/N$$ and $\mu_2 = N.$ (44)
+$$\mu_1 = 1/N \quad \text{and} \quad \mu_2 = N.$$ (53)

 Hence, the number of components in the system for p = 1/2 has a strong influence on the boundaries of the emergent region and also on the percolation response.
 However the emergent behaviour itself is independent of N. Observe that these frequencies correspond directly to the limiting pole and zero values.
-This gives a partial answer to the question of how large N has to be to see an emergent response from the network.
+This gives a partial answer to the question, how large does N have to be to see an emergent response from the network.
 The answer is that N has to be sufficiently large so that 1/N and N are widely separated frequencies.

-The behaviour in the percolation regions in then given by the following:
+The behaviour in the percolation regions in then given

+by the following: